Paving highways to the future

 Active support throughout the year

-To close the gap between the students’ rural background and the urban environment where they study , each student has access to year-long psycho-social support including emergency crisis support, ongoing motivation and counselling.
+Students have individual access to year-long psycho-social support including emergency crisis support, ongoing motivation and counselling.

 Graduate awards and support